Updated: Nov 21, 2022

 According to eyewitness reports, you had heartburn, indigestion, or burping.

-Medical records are indicating that you have braces, dentures, or dental fixtures or that you have GERD/acid reflux disease.
+Medical records indicate that you have braces, dentures, or dental fixtures or that you have GERD/acid reflux disease.

-Your DUI Attorney will also subpoena data from the breath screening system that was used.
+Your DUI Attorney will also subpoena data from the used breath screening system.
 The test itself could be called into question if the system doesn't have a slope detector, the detector isn't working, or there is evidence of operator error.

 Mouth alcohol is a legal defense that has helped many drivers from being charged with DUI.